 With a variety of tourist amenities and plenty of day trip opportunities, Mikri Vigla is a must-visit on Naxos Island.
 Ready to trade crowds for coastlines and windsurfing?
 Mikri Vigla is calling your name!

-Top Beach Escapades on Naxos Island
+Top Beach Escapades on Naxos Greece

-Naxos Island is practically a beach-lover’s wonderland, so grab that sunscreen and a sense of adventure.
+Naxos Island Greece is practically a beach-lover’s wonderland, so grab that sunscreen and a sense of adventure.
 Here’s the lowdown on where to soak up the sun:

 Agios Prokopios Beach